TITLE 8 SOCIAL SERVICES

 (i) This provision applies when only one natural, adoptive or stepparent (single, widow/ widower, separated, divorced) is in the same SNAP household as the child.

-(ii) If there is no natural, adoptive or stepparent in the same SNAP household as the child, another full-time student in the same SNAP household as the child may qualify for eligible student status under this provision if he/she has parental control over the child and is not living with his/her spouse.
+(ii) If there is no natural, adoptive or stepparent in the same SNAP household as the child, another full-time student in the same SNAP household as the child, may qualify for eligible student status under this provision if they have parental control over the child and are not living with their spouse.

 (h) Title IV-A: Receiving Title IV-A cash assistance.